Jfeldman34/AF3Complex/docs/output.md

 *   Ranking scores for all predictions: `ranking_scores.csv`.
 The prediction with highest ranking is the one included in the root directory.
 *   Output terms of use: `TERMS_OF_USE.md`.
+*

-Below is an example AlphaFold 3 output directory listing for a job called "Hello Fold", that has been ran with 1 seed and 5 samples:
+Below is an example AF3Complex output directory listing for a job called "Hello Fold", that has been ran with 1 seed and 5 samples:

 ```text